Building your future airport, today

 The first phase, which was substantially completed in 2018, helps decongest the curbsides, roads and Main Terminal.

 Phase 2, which broke ground in 2019, includes a curbside expansion and 35-acre commercial development around the Rental Car Center, dubbed the SkyCenter Development Area.
-The initial development will include a nine story office building, known as SkyCenter One, a new commercial curb and an atrium that connects the development area to the SkyConnect station at the Rental Car Center.
+The initial development includes a nine story office building, known as SkyCenter One, a new commercial curb and an atrium that connects the development area to the SkyConnect station at the Rental Car Center.
 Future plans call for a convenience store with gas station and a new hotel.
 The curbside expansion includes 16 new express lanes exclusively for passengers without checked luggage.
+The Blue Express Curbsides opened to the public in November of 2021.
+The Red Express lanes are expected to be completed in 2025.